vikiru/CodeSmell/README.md

 mvn test
 ```

-In order to skip invoking joern (which can take a sagnificant amount of time on older hardware), pass the command line argument to skip joern through maven like so
+In order to skip invoking Joern (which can take a significant amount of time on older hardware), pass the command line argument to skip joern through maven like so:
 ```bash
 mvn -Dskip=true javafx:run
 ```

+## License
+[MIT](https://github.com/vikiru/CodeSmell/blob/main/LICENSE) © 2023 Golan Hassin, Visakan Kirubakaran, Sabin Plaiasu, Martin Rivard.